 So rather than making excuses and finding “reasons”, let’s make a plan of action!
 I’ve got a list for you today of ways to stay active and eat well no matter the weather.

 Remember when your mom told you that even if you didn’t like something you still had to try it?
-It’s time to apply that mentality to our fitness efforts and nutrition as well.
-It seems to me that too many people decide that they LOVE to do x,y,z and if it’s not that, they won’t do it.
+My mom was the master of this and because of her I learned to tolerate (not always like) a lot of different food and social things.
+It’s time to apply that mentality to our fitness efforts and nutrition as well (I promise not to sic my mom on you).
+It seems to me that too many people decide that they LOVE to do x,y,z and if it’s not those specific, they won’t do it.
 A good friend of mine loves to run marathons and train for marathons but no matter how much I tell her about the benefits (to her and her beloved marathons) of cross training, she won’t do it.
-Not because she doesn’t believe there are benefits but rather because she says she only loves to run.
+Not because she doesn’t believe there are benefits but rather because she says she only (believes she) loves to run.

-Well my friends, it’s time to add in those things you don’t really love but can tolerate.
-This isn’t a shameless promotion for you nod your head and pretend you like them.
+Well my friends, it’s time to add in those things you don’t really love but can tolerate to your exercise plan.
+This isn’t a shameless promotion for you to nod your head and pretend you like them.
 I’m telling you this because you NEED them.

 When it comes to your health, think of it as a scale of 1-5.
 Using this spectrum of emotion, you’ll see new things can be much more attractive than viewing our habits with a binary of “love” or “hate”.
 Let me show you: